 We selectively harvest our trees by hand, choosing only those that meet the aesthetic character and structural needs of each home project.
 Working only in managed forests and areas pre-selected for harvesting, we survey the woodlot to assess the quality of each tree before sending in crews to begin the removal process.

 Once in, we cut low to the ground to preserve the beauty of the tree base.
-By using slings rather than metal grapples to bring the tree out we avoid scrapes and scratches, thus preserving the natural surface of each tree and then sent to Pro Atlanta Flooring.
+By using slings rather than metal grapples to bring the tree out we avoid scrapes and scratches, thus preserving the natural surface of each tree.
 All of our harvesting techniques are low impact, sustainable practices that ensure the longevity and beauty of our surrounding forests.